MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

     - Values for the *Schedule* parameter are no longer **OneTime**, **Continuous**, and **Never**, but now **Manual** and **Always**.

     - The *Type* parameter is removed, so it is also removed from the output when you run [Get-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Get-AIPScannerConfiguration).

+- For the scanner, the default exclusion list now includes .rtf files.
+[More information](client-admin-guide-file-types.md#file-types-that-are-excluded-from-classification-and-protection-by-the-azure-information-protection-scanner)

+- The policy version is changed to 1.4.
+Identifying the version number is required for [configuring disconnected computers](client-admin-guide-customizations.md#support-for-disconnected-computers).

 ## Version 1.29.5.0